Callee84/Cabins/README.md

 **Contact**

-The contact paga contains a contact from.
+The contact page contains a contact from.
 Here the user can send their request / question and will choose subject from the dropdown list.

 ![Contact](./cabin/assets/img/contact.jpg)